Groundplex requirements: Network

 Cloud/SaaS applications typically communicate using HTTPS.
 However, older applications and non-cloud/SaaS applications might have their own requirements.
 Examples:

-Application Protocol Default Port
+Application Protocol Default port

 Salesforce HTTPS 443